CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Holds their head up when lying on their stomach

-How time flies—baby is no longer considered a newborn!
-Baby’s emotional skills are developing: They may start to use different cries to tell you what they’re feeling and begin to enjoy playing with other people.
+At 3 months old, baby’s emotional skills are developing: They may start to use different cries to tell you what they’re feeling and begin to enjoy playing with other people.
+Here’s what else you can expect:

 • Can distinguish your face from others